NonagonWorkshop/Octagon-Policy-Editor-NO-AI-/README.md

 If you already have RootFS Disabled, then you are not required to run the Polygon RootFS Disabler.

-WARNING!
+>[!Warning]

  WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS CAUSES TO YOUR DEVICE, NOR IS MERCURYWORKSHOP.